markusunger/200_OK_admin/case-study.md

 ![short video/GIF of the administration interface of 200 OK in action]

-## _200 OK_ as a BaaS
+## _200 OK_ as a low-level BaaS

 Web applications typically consist of two parts: a frontend and a backend.
 The frontend portion is usually concerned with the presentation layer, how a user interacts with the the application and how it is displayed across a range of devices.
-The backend, in contrast, is responsible for managing all underlying data and contains the business logic for transforming that data.
+The backend, in contrast, is responsible for managing all underlying data and contains the business logic for retrieving and transforming that data.

 There is a huge variety of providers across different levels of abstraction when it comes to web application backends and those offerings demand different levels of effort to manage while providing varying degrees of abstraction and control over the backend itself.